Bachelor of Arts (BA)

 The History of Modern Italy

-You will chart the course of cultural, political and social change in Italy over the 20th century, studying key moments in its history, including the rise of fascism, the economic boom of the mid-20th century, and political extremism of the 1970s, through to contemporary issues such as immigration and recent economic and political crises.
-You will study these events through the lens of literary and cinematic works and gain an understanding of how they have contributed to the nature and identity of contemporary Italy, in order to prepare you for your year abroad.
+You will chart the course of cultural, political and social change in Italy over the past century, studying key moments in its history, including the rise of fascism, World War II, the economic boom of the late 1950s, and political extremism of the 1970s, through to contemporary issues such as immigration and recent economic and political crises.
+You will study these events through the lens of literary and cinematic works and gain an understanding of how they have contributed to the nature and identity of contemporary Italy, in order to prepare you for your year abroad and further study of Italian culture.
 You will also build your competence in textual analysis, independent research and essay-writing.

 Introduction to Italian Culture

 How should we ‘read’ a literary or visual text?
-What are the considerations of form, audience and context that enable us to make sense of a cultural product?
+What are the considerations of form, audience and context that help us make sense of a cultural product?
 In what ways should a performance be understood differently from something fixed on the page?
-You will address these questions by considering four representative avenues of expression in Italian culture, namely cinema, short stories, lyric poetry and theatre-writing.
-You will refine your skills of analysis and have the opportunity to sample different periods of Italian culture, from the Renaissance through to intellectuals such as Italo Calvino, Primo Levi, and the poet Giacomo Leopardi, representative of the Romantic tradition.
-You will end your course equipped with the appropriate technical vocabulary to discuss different art forms fluently and in an informed manner.
+You will address these questions by considering various forms of expression in Italian culture – these may include film and visual culture, short stories, poetry, theatre-writing, and political essay writing.
+You will refine your skills of analysis and be able to sample different periods of Italian culture, from the Renaissance to the present.
+You will end your course with a sound understanding of different periods of Italian culture, equipped with the appropriate skills and vocabulary to discuss a range of art forms in an informed manner.

 What is language?
 What is it made of?
 What rules do we follow when we put sounds together to create words and when we combine words to create sentences?
 How many languages are spoken in the world today, and in which ways are they similar or different?
 These are some of the questions that you will explore on this module.
 Using examples from different languages, you will analyse real-life language data in order to develop the practical skills required for linguistic analysis.